 Our congregation is a de facto private association of the faithful (in accord with canon 299 §1).
-We have a priest in residence licitly offering Mass at our place of worship and enjoying the proper faculties from the Bishop of Manchester, New Hampshire.
+We have a priest in residence offering Holy Mass and hearing confessions with the requisite faculties from the Bishop of Manchester, New Hampshire.
 (Update: As of January, 2019, this situation has changed.
 Please see here for more information.)
 As a de facto private association of the faithful, in fidelity to our baptismal calling, we have joined together on our own initiative to foster a more perfect life for our members and to engage in works of the apostolate.
 In these apostolates, we promote Montfortian Marian consecration and worship according to the Traditional Roman Rite (rituale antiquior, forma extraordinaria, “Tridentine Mass,” etc.); we teach Christian doctrine in academic and other settings; we exercise initiatives of evangelization, works of piety, and those which animate the temporal order with a Christian spirit.

 For the professional opinion of a competent canon lawyer on whether or not a loyal disciple of Father Leonard Feeney can be a Catholic in good standing, please see the linked PDF file of a letter from Mr. Peter Vere, J.C.L.

 Further helpful considerations on our status are contained in the following three points, which touch upon Father Feeney himself, our Richmond, N.H. community’s Catholicity, and the hierarchy’s view of our doctrinal position: